NetApp/beegfs/roles/beegfs_ha_7_2/README.md

 - While not explicitly tested, it is reasonable to expect implicit support for the following:
   - Versions of BeeGFS within the same major/minor release family (i.e. BeeGFS 7.2.X).
 - SLES 12 SP4 has been tested with the Pacemaker and Corosync packages but not the SLES HAE package that may be required for a SUSE support subscription.
 The crm tool that comes with the HAE package has not been added to the automation so the crm_X tools that come with pacemaker will need to be used in its stead.
+- BeeGFS requires time synchronization.
+NTP or Chrony can be configured using `beegfs_ha_ntp_enabled` or `beegfs_ha_chrony_enabled` respectively.
+Disable both of these flags if this requirement is already handled.

 The BeeGFS role has been tested with the following E-Series storage systems and protocols: